eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Everyone who successfully completes the Bootcamp will be awarded a certificate of completion and join the AI Bootcamp Alumni community.
 	- Machine learning Engineers and Data Scientists who have already worked on Machine Learning projects and want to get exposed to different Machine Learning problems.
 	- Demonstrated AI, data science and/or data analysis experience from previous work experience or publications.
 	- Demonstrated strong coding from previous work experience or publications.
-This means you’re able to write a non-trivial program in Python, Java, or C++.
+This means you're able to write a non-trivial program in Python, Java, or C++.
 	- Solid CS foundation (including but not limited to Operating Systems, Computer Networks, Database, etc.)
 + skill set:
 	- This person will assist in developing data migrations, writing SQL and reports and mentoring other engineers in optimizing and writing efficient queries.